 On January 19, 2011, in connection with the Offering, we entered into a credit facility pursuant to which a group of lenders provided commitments for a revolving credit facility allowing borrowings of up to \$250.0 million.
-At June 30, 2012, our maximum allowable borrowing amount was \$213.8 million.
+At September 30, 2012, our maximum allowable borrowing amount was \$219.4 million, of which \$141.0 million was outstanding.
 The credit facility has an accordion feature that may allow us to increase the availability thereunder up to a maximum of \$400.0 million, subject to meeting specified requirements and obtaining additional commitments from lenders.
-No amounts have been borrowed on the credit facility to date.
-The credit facility bears interest at the rate of either LIBOR or a base rate, in each case plus a margin that will vary depending on our leverage ratio.
+The credit facility bears interest at the rate of either the applicable LIBOR or a base rate, in each case plus a margin that will vary depending on our leverage ratio.
+For the three and nine months ended September 30, 2012, we incurred approximately \$0.3 million of interest expense on amounts drawn on our credit facility.
 The amount available for us to borrow under the credit facility is subject to the net operating income of our properties that form the borrowing base of the facility and a minimum implied debt yield of such properties.